paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ![MissingSwitchDefault bug found by Checkstyle](./images/checkstyle_bug3.png)

 This bug, a control-flow problem, results from a clause that checks that every switch statement has a default clause.

+By introducing a `default` case in every switch statement, the code is protected against later changes, like the introduction of new types in an enumeration type.

 As for the other bugs, we searched for ways to fix the problem automatically at once, but after not finding any solutions, we ended up fixing it manually, as there were only seven situations in the code.